florentin-a-p/springboot-ewallet/README.md

 - Dockerize the whole Spring Boot application
 - Use Swagger to generate documentation
 - Use Spring Data JPA model to generate ERD
+- Use React/Angular for the frontend instead of only HTML
+- Deploy to AWS infrastructure